M31glx/APD-fMRI/README.md

 Figure 20: Depiction of statistical analysis implemented in this project as mentioned above.
 </p>

-### Correlation tests
+### Correlation test

-[Partial Correlation](https://en.wikipedia.org/wiki/Partial_correlation): Measures the correlation between two variables while controlling for the effects of one or more additional variables.
-Helps isolate the direct relationship between brain metrics and outcomes, accounting for confounding factors like age or gender.
+[Partial Correlation](https://en.wikipedia.org/wiki/Partial_correlation): Measures the correlation between two variables while controlling for the effects of one or more additional variables.Helps isolate the direct relationship between brain metrics and outcomes, accounting for confounding factors like age or gender.

 - Applications in Brain Network:
 1. Identifying Biomarkers: linking brain connectivity patterns with symptoms or behavioral measures, identifying potential biomarkers of neurological conditions.